fidsusj/SWE-Seminar/README.md

 Generating Test Cases and Procedures from Use Cases in Dynamic Software Product Lines                                             | No        | No use case driven approach

-####Backward snowballing (46 initials results)
+### Backward snowballing (46 initials results)

 Direct references from the base article have been evaluated in case they were extensively mentioned in the _Related Work_ chapter.
-Other references relate to preceding work that was taken as a basis to build the transition system approach and shouldn't be further taken into consideration.
-Another restriction is as in the forward snowballing that only whitepapers from IEEE Xplore or ACM got evaluated.
+Other references relate to preceding work that was taken as a basis to realise the transition system approach and shouldn't be further taken into consideration.
+Another restriction is as in the forward snowballing that only white papers from IEEE Xplore or ACM got evaluated.

 __IEEE Xplore:__

+Most of the references where quite old since the original paper was published in 2006.
+Therefore not all papers could be found on IEEE Xplore or ACM.

 Title                                                                                                                             | Relevance | Explanation
 --------------------------------------------------------------------------------------------------------------------------------- | --------- | ------------------------------------------------------
+Test cases generation from UML state diagrams                                                                                     | Yes       | Uses UML state diagrams and transforms them into extended finite state machines (EFSMs)
+Requirements by Contracts allow Automated System Testing                                                                          | Yes       | First we propose a contract language for functional requirements expressed as parameterized use cases.
+Then we provide a method, a formal model and a prototype tool to automatically derive both functional and robustness test cases from the requirements enhanced with contracts.
+Use of Sequencing Constraints for Specification-Based Testing of Concurrent Programs                                              | No        | No use case driven approach
 Boundary coverage criteria for test generation from formal models                                                                 | No        | Not in the context of automatic system test generation
 Requirement-Based Automated Black-Box Test Generation                                                                             | Possibly  | The approach accepts a software specification as a set of individual requirements expressed in textual and SDL formats (a common practice in the industry).
 The system model is used to automatically generate test cases related to individual requirements.